MirolimMajidov/Jobs/README.md

 ## Architecture overview

-The architecture proposes a microservice oriented architecture implementation with multiple autonomous microservices (each one owning its own data/db) and implementing different approaches within each microservice (simple CRUD) using REST/HTTP as the communication protocol between the client apps, and supports asynchronous communication for data updates propagation across multiple services based on gRPC/HTTP2.
+The architecture proposes a microservice oriented architecture implementation with multiple autonomous microservices (each one owning its own data/db) and has one shared project to work with Repocitory and Controller for CRUD operations, but implementing different approaches within each microservice using REST/HTTP as the communication protocol between the client apps, and supports asynchronous communication for data updates propagation across multiple services based on gRPC/HTTP2.

 ![](img/JobsArchitecture.PNG)